 Acute renal failure is divided into three main categories:

 - Post-renal Intrinsic renal injury.

-A pre-renal failure, which is caused mainly by the reduction in the blood flow to the kidney.
-It is not due to the direct damage of the nephron itself, owing to the inability to maintain renal blood flow which results from the kidney injury.
+A pre-renal failure is caused mainly by the reduction in the blood flow to the kidney.
+It is not due to the direct damage of the nephron itself.
 Other factors resulting in pre-renal failure are:

-- Deficiency of blood in kidneys by– Intrarenal redistribution, mainly caused by, vasoconstrictors, anesthesia, stress, surgery,
+- Deficiency of blood in kidneys by– Intrarenal redistribution, mainly caused by, vasoconstrictors, anaesthesia, stress and surgery

 The intrinsic renal injury is characterized by direct damage to the nephrons.
 It is often complex and may be secondary to another illness.
-Prerenal etiologies noted above could lead to acute tubular necrosis (ATN).
-Additional causes –
+Prerenal factors noted above may lead to acute tubular necrosis (ATN).
+Additional causes include

 - Posterior urethral valves.